This is an in-depth comparison of a website and a sales funnel.

 The term “sales funnel” refers to a consumer-focused marketing model that illustrates the process of a customer’s journey toward the purchase of a good or service.

-Think of it as the pathway a prospect takes to become a fully paying customer.
+Think of it as a prospect’s pathway to becoming a fully paying customer.

 The basic sales funnel model is based on the AIDA model (Awareness → Interest → Desire → Action), consists of four main stages: